JanMalte/django-permission2/README.rst

 .. note::
-    From django-permission version 0.8.0, you can specify related object with `field_name` attribute like
-    `django queryset lookup <https://docs.djangoproject.com/en/1.10/topics/db/queries/#field-lookups>`_.
+    You can specify related object with `field_name` attribute like `django queryset lookup <https://docs.djangoproject.com/en/1.10/topics/db/queries/#field-lookups>`_.
     See the working example below: